irrdnet/irrd/docs/admins/webui.rst

 Users can register their own account through the interface, after verifying their e-mail address.
 Users can also independently change their details or request a link to reset.
-Two-factor authentication is supported with WebAuthn tokens (SoloKeys, YubiKey, PassKey, etc.) or one time password (TOTP, through Google Authenticator, Authy, etc.)
+Two-factor authentication is supported with WebAuthn tokens (SoloKeys, YubiKey, PassKey, etc) or one time password (TOTP, through Google Authenticator, Authy, etc).

+Passwords can be up to 1000 bytes, and entropy is checked through `zxcvbn`_ where the minimum score is 2.

 Significant changes and authentication failures are logged in IRRD's log file, and a notification is mailed to the user.